artemrizhov/django-mail-templated/README.rst

 Troubleshooting
 =================

-If the app does not work as expected then please follow these steps:
+If the app does not work as expected please follow the following steps:

 #.
 Update to the latest version: